oizumi-lab/GWTune/README.md

 ### Other tutorials datasets
 3. `AllenBrain`: Neuropixels recordings in the primary visual cortex of mice from [the Visual Coding - Neuropixels dataset](https://portal.brain-map.org/explore/circuits/visual-coding-neuropixels)
 4. `DNN`: Internal representations of vision DNNs (ResNet50 and VGG19) for a subset of visual images from the ImageNet dataset
 5. `simulation`: Synthetic data illustrating differences between supervised alignment and unsupervised alignment

-## References
-If you are interested in the details of dataset used in the main tutorials (`color` and `THINGS`) or in the mathematical details of GWOT, please refer to the paper below.
+### Using and Citing the toolbox
+If you use this toolbox in your research and find it useful, please cite the following papers.

+[1] Toolbox for Gromov-Wasserstein Optimal Transportation with Hyperparameter Tuning Masaru Sasaki, Ken Takeda, Kota Abe, Masafumi Oizumi
+bioRxiv: To be uploaded

-Is my "red" your "red"?: Unsupervised alignment of qualia structures via optimal transport.
+[2] Is my "red" your "red"?: Unsupervised alignment of qualia structures via optimal transport.
 Genji Kawakita, Ariel Zeleznikow-Johnston, Ken Takeda, Naotsugu Tsuchiya, Masafumi Oizumi
 PsyArxiv: https://psyarxiv.com/h3pqm/

+## References
+If you are interested in the details of dataset used in the tutorials or in the mathematical details of GWOT, please refer to the papers above [1,2].